defichaininfo/Jellyfish.NET/README.md

 Its goal is to be roughly in sync with the APIs and features provided by the DeFiChain team to let .NET developers utilize its full potential.

-Jellyfish.NET utilizes modern .NET technology and programming techniques.
+Jellyfish.NET uses modern .NET technology and programming techniques.
 It is built on the newly released .NET 6 and C# 10 and supports nullable reference types.
 API methods follow a task-based approach with the `async`/`await` pattern.

 ## What is already complete and what isn't?
 - You can already use all of the existing Jellyfish APIs.
 This also means that there is a functioning API client as well as JSON serialization support